View Other Content

 Ged steps down

 2004 - Gérard Houllier stepped down as reds boss.
 He had been in sole charge since November 1998, leading us to the UEFA Cup, FA Cup, two League Cups, UEFA Super Cup and FA Charity Shield.
 He said, “I'd rather have stayed as manager but I leave on good terms with everybody.
 I may have left Liverpool, but Liverpool will not leave me.”

-We were humbled 6-1 in the final game of last season in May 2015.
-Mame Biram Diouf bagged a brace before Jon Walters grabbed his fifth goal past us.
+2015 - We were humbled 6-1 in the final game of the season at Stoke City.
+Mame Biram Diouf bagged a brace before Jon Walters grabbed one of his seven goals past us.
 Ex-red Charlie Adam and Steven N’Zonzi then put the home side five up at the break.
-Steven Gerrard netted his 186th and last goal in his 710th and final reds game, but ex-red Peter Crouch then added his fourth goal against the reds.
+Steven Gerrard netted his 186th and last goal in his 710th and final reds game, but ex-red Peter Crouch then added his fourth and most recent goal against the reds.
 This was our biggest defeat since April 1963.

 2011 – A raft of appointments at the club were announced, including Frank McParland as Director of Academy and Player Development, Pep Segura as Technical Director, Stuart Webber as Director of Recruitment, and Steve Cooper as Under-16’s Coach and Academy Manager.
 Rodolfo Borrell stepped up from Under-18’s Coach to Reserve Team Head Coach, with Mike Marsh taking over the Under-18’s.